ishaswamy/CS-Cart/README.md

 # 🍽️ Customizable Storefront & Restaurant Online Ordering System
 A full-stack web application designed to empower local restaurants and businesses with a customizable storefront and online ordering system.
-Built with Python, MongoDB, and HTML/CSS/JavaScript, this system allows for intuitive menu management, order processing, and customer interaction — all from an easy-to-use interface.
+Built with Python, MongoDB, Flask, and HTML/CSS/JavaScript, this system allows for intuitive menu management, order processing, and customer interaction — all from an easy-to-use interface.

 Developed as part of a capstone project at Nova Southeastern University by [Isha Swamy](https://github.com/ishaswamy) and [Brandon Catalano](https://github.com/brandjtc)